Page Content

 Emergency medicine

-(includes longitudinal pediatric, community ED shifts, EMS experience, and "resource" and "wild" shifts)
+(includes longitudinal pediatric, community ED shifts, resource, EMS, wild/backup shifts and telemedicine/intake)

 Cardiac intensive care unit (CCU)